jfflorez/learngraph/README.md

 1. **Block-based spectral image reconstruction using smoothness on graphs (2022).**
 2. **Graph learning based on signal smoothness representation for homogeneous and heterogenous change detection (2022).**

-Particularly, this first version of the repo includes the graph learning model developed by Vassilis Kalofolias at al. in the papers:
+Particularly, this first version of the repo includes the graph learning model developed by Vassilis Kalofolias et al. in the papers:

 ** How to learn a graph from smooth signals (2016), and large scale graph learning from smooth signals (2017).**